zammad/zammad-documentation/install-debian.rst

 Install on Debian via DEB
 *************************

-Currently we support Debian 8
+Currently we support Debian 8 and 9

 Prerequisites
 =============